deepchecks/deepchecks/docs/source/user-guide/vision/formatter_objects.rst

 Deepchecks requires three data formatters:

 - **Image Formatter** - responsible for formatting the input images to the accepted format
-- **Prediction Formatter** - responsible for formatting the output of the model to an accepted format (depends on the model type)
+- **Prediction Formatter** - responsible for predicting using the model and formatting the output to an accepted format (depends on the model type)
 - **Label Formatter** - responsible for formatting the targets to an accepted format (depends on the task type)

 In order to initialize a new formatter, a transformation function between the input format and the accepted format is required.